Sunday, September 4, 2011

 The Dent in My Head

-My accident prone childhood was very much a result of risk taking and was a major cause of numerous gray hairs on my mother’s head.
+My accident-prone childhood was very much a result of risk-taking and was a major cause of numerous gray hairs on my mother’s head.
 When Jenna is older and can understand, I will tell her, and eventually Naomi, this story.
-Hopefully they will learn from it and see what happens when we take risks in attempts to impress someone else.
+Hopefully, they will learn from it and see what happens when we take risks in attempts to impress someone else.
 Until then, I pray my daughters are kinder to my nerves than I was to my mother’s.
-Thanks to Jenna, I already have a small patch of grays growing just four inches north of the dent in my head.
+Thanks to Jenna, I already have a small patch of gray hair growing just four inches north of the dent in my head.